vistec-AI/SynthMIDI/README.md

 Chompakorn Chaksangchaichot

 ## Acknowledgement
 This works is made possible with several helps and guidance from [Noppawat Tantisiriwat](https://github.com/Noppawat-Tantisiriwat).
-Also, Kudos to the AI Builder Program and Aj.
-Ekapol Chuangsuwanich for making this dataset possible.
+Also, Kudos to the [AI Builder Program](https://www.facebook.com/aibuildersx/), [P' Charin Polpanumas](https://github.com/cstorm125) and [Aj.
+Ekapol Chuangsuwanich](https://ekapolc.github.io/) for making this dataset possible.